BattletechModders/TisButAScratch/README.md

 # TisButAScratch

 This mod overhauls the Battletech injury system, and lets modders apply different stat effects based on injuries a pilot receives.
 When a pilot receives an injury, a roll is made to determine both the location of the injury and the injury itself.
-Possible injury locations (`injuryLoc`) are: Head, ArmL, Torso, ArmR, LegL, and LegR.

 Injuries are defined in the settings.json, and have the following structure:
 ```
 "InjuryEffectsList": [
 		{
-			"injuryID" : "HeadConcussion",
+			"injuryID" : "ArmLBrokenCompound",
+			"injuryID_Post" : "ArmLBroken",
-			"injuryName" : "Concussion",
+			"injuryName" : "Compound Fracture - Left Arm",
-			"injuryLoc" : "Head",
+			"injuryLoc" : "ArmL",
 			"couldBeThermal" : false,
 			"severity" : 1,
-			"description" : "This pilot is concussed.
-Things are spinny.",
+			"description" : "This pilot has a compound fracture in their arm, and is suffering an accuracy penalty.",
 			"effectDataJO" : [
 				{
 					"durationData": {
+						"duration": 4,
+						"ticksOnActivations": true,
+						"useActivationsOfTarget": true,
+						"stackLimit": 1
 					},
 					"targetingData": {
 						"effectTriggerType": "Passive",